The Bankrate promise

 They are worth it if you save money on your monthly payments.
 But you need excellent credit to qualify.
 Keep both its cost-effectiveness and your eligibility in mind when going for a test drive.

 What is 0% APR?

-With a zero APR auto deal, however, you essentially borrow money for free.
+A 0 percent APR or interest-free auto deal essentially means you borrow money for free.
 Your monthly payments reimburse the lender for the money it paid the auto dealer, but no extra money from your pocket goes into the lender’s bank account.

 How does 0% APR work?

 Financing a car interest-free almost sounds too good to be true.
 But these financing deals are a tool that auto manufacturers can use to sell more vehicles.

 Lenders that offer 0 percent financing are known as captive finance companies and are linked to the auto manufacturers themselves.
 Some examples of captive lenders include Ford Motor Credit, GM Financial, Nissan Finance, Toyota Financial Services and more.
 So, if Ford wants to sell more F-150s due to overstock issues, it might offer zero APR loans to select borrowers through its own financing arm.

 No-interest financing seems more affordable on the surface, but that’s not always the case.
 When auto manufacturers offer 0 percent financing, they may try to make up for “lost” income in other ways.
 For example, a dealership may push hard to sell you add-on products, like extended warranties or gap insurance, with your vehicle.
 You also might have to forgo benefits like rebates that would normally bring down your purchase price.